iDhruv22/call/README.md

 CallJs for ES7 async and await
 ==============================

-This is the wrapper around node js http module, and the call function returns a promise object.
-In example you can see we can make http request with zero callback.
+This is the wrapper around the node js http module, and the call each function returns a promise object so those can fit with await.
+In example you can find we can make http request with zero callback.

 __**Installation:**__